 (Same night as preceding script.
 Int.
 Craig’s office, Hillcroft.
 Tony alone, putting ornaments, tinsel, etc., on a small table-size Christmas tree, now on the desk.
 He’s singing happily, more or less to himself, the carol “Have Yourself a Merry Little Christmas.”
 Establish.
 He sings a verse or so.
 Then bring Craig to the doorway.
 Not in his uniform.
 He looks at Tony.
 Then)

-Craig asks Tony about the tree.
-Tony tells him it's to get him in
+Tony about the tree.
+Tony tells him it's to get him in the Christmas

-ones.
-Tony tells Craig he understands and gives him the tree.
-He
+tells Craig he understands and gives him the tree.
+He then tells him

-then tells him that he wishes he could put the tree in a house or apartment
+that he wishes he could put the tree in a house or apartment since he hasn’t

 (Tony goes out singing the song again.
 Take Craig, alone, drained of all bravado.
 Take him and the tree in closeup.)

 (DISSOLVE TO: Int.
 Horton Living Room.
 Marie alone.
 The boxes of ornaments, etc. as they were when we last saw them in ACT III of the preceding script.
 She hears Craig’s words.)

 CRAIG (recorded): Won’t be long, will it, darling, before there’s another Christmas.
 Our first together, Marie.
 Just a few more months.
 Let’s see, we’ll put our tree over there, we’ll have a fire in the fireplace, plenty of egg nog—a Christmas neither of us will ever forget.

 Marie touches her ring finger and talks to herself saying that she’ll never understand why Craig asked for a divorce.